HTD/Woof.Core/Readme.md

 ---

-This toolkit is used in all CodeDog productions and contracted works.
-It's free, Open-Source and can be used, re-used and developed by anyone.
-Little code pearls contained in it are a part of what makes **CodeDog** special.
+.NET Standard extensions.

 Made to never reinvent the wheel and to keep simple things as simple and zen as possible.

+Little code pearls, a part of what makes CodeDog special.

 ---